 Once you have the medical certificate you can register the death.

-You can register online at https://www.gov.uk/register-a-death or you can book an appointment at the local town register office.
+You can register online at gov.uk/register-a-death or you can book an appointment at the local town register office.
 You will have to contact the local town government online or by phone.
 This must be done in the town where death occurred.

 Ask for a TELL US ONCE appointment with the registrar.
 This reports a death to most government organisations in one go.
+More information about this can be found here gov.uk/tell-us-once

 What do I need to register a death